 Margaret is an Alabama native who moved to Sevierville from Florida in 2006.
 She has worked for GSMA since 2016.
 As an Assistant Manager for the Sevier County Team, she is responsible for opening and closing stores, reconciling registers, checking in truck shipments and assisting with customer service and sales.
 Her patience, strong work ethic and respect for other people enable her to do her job well.
 “I am particularly proud when a customer comes in, remembers me from their last visit and compliments the help I gave them,” Margaret said.
 One of her favorite suggestions for park visitors is an early drive through Cades Cove followed by a picnic lunch at Chimney Tops picnic area.

-Deborah Williams, Assistant Store Manager
+Holly Nelson, Assistant Store Manager